cdli-gh/conjoint-parsing/data/Readme.md

 - `Heady.py`

-	small script to reduce expanded CDLI-CoNLL files (as produced by Deppy.py)
+	small script to reduce expanded CDLI-CoNLL files (as produced by Deppy.py) to syntax annotations only (this reverts Deppy.py)

 ## Sumerian slot grammar